sophiebushchak/Simple-Calculator-Vanilla-JS/README.md

 There is also some code duplication because of the way I kept track of the numbers.
 I think I could fix this problem by refactoring the number state into a stack or an array of two numbers.
 Some of the checks and updates could have been changed into reusable functions probably.

-Once I learn more I would like the rewrite the CSS to be cleaner and refactor the logic.
+Once I learn more I would like to rewrite the CSS to be cleaner and refactor the logic.